txoof/populateTeamDrive/README.md

 ### Execute Program
 Run the portfolioCreator program created in the ./dist folder by pyinstaller.
 The program can be called from the commandline `$ ./portfolioCreator`.
 It can also be run by double clicking on the file in the OS X Finder.

-Once the program completes execution, a CSV is prepared and written to the user's desktop.
-This file should be shared with the powerschool administrator.
-The CSV contains a link to each student's Portfolio folder on Google Team Drive
+Once the program completes execution, a TSV is prepared and written to the user's desktop. **This file should be shared with the powerschool administrator.** The TSV§ contains a link to each student's Portfolio folder on Google Team Drive

 ### Adding HTML to PowerSchool
 See BA for instructions